2018 World Cup Countries to Qualify Predictions

 Costa Rica surprisingly reached the quarter-finals in 2014 before losing against Netherlands in a penalty shoot-out.
 They beat both Uruguay and Italy in the group stages, but bookmakers are tipping them to finish bottom of this group.

-Most World Cup group qualifying predictions made by pundits are tipping Germany to dominate their rivals in the opening stage.
+Most World Cup group qualifying predictions made by pundits are tipping Sweden to dominate their rivals in the opening stage.
 The reigning champions scored 43 goals during the qualifiers, although their recent friendly defeat against Brazil proved they are not unbeatable.
-Despite that result Germany are a likely World Cup winner.

 Sweden return to the finals after a 12-year gap and are the second favourites in this group.
 They impressively finished above Netherlands in the qualifiers, before beating Italy 1-0 on aggregate in the play-offs.
 Sweden were the only team to defeat France during the qualifiers and they should reach the next round in Russia.